SQL Monitoring Software PRTG

 Among other things, the MySQL v2 Sensor monitors the response time of an entire request as well as the response time of an individually defined query.

-Microsoft also offers a database based on MySQL.
-Its MS SQL is touted as an intelligent database that increases the execution speed of database operations and optimizes the processing of queries.
+SQL Server is a data platform from Microsoft.
+It is a relational database management system and it is touted as an intelligent database that increases the execution speed of database operations and optimizes the processing of queries.

 More on WMI monitoring